How Personalized Medicine Can Create More Effective Treatments for Cancer

 New advances in screening, diagnosis, medicine, and treatment will create a future of personalized therapies for patients suffering from cancer.
 Below, we’ll explore some of the latest research and technologies in cancer and tumor modelling, and how they can create a brighter future for everyone.

 Personalized Medicine: The Precision Tool to Cure Cancer

 Personalized medicine is about creating individual, specialized treatments for each patient.
-It means that diagnosis, testing, pharmaceuticals and other treatments can be based around what that patient specifically needs.
+It means that diagnosis, testing, pharmaceuticals, and other treatments can be based on what that patient specifically needs.

 This means, as the team at GE Healthcare points out, that cancer doesn’t have a single cure, but 7.4 billion cures.
 Because every single person has his or her own unique genetic profile, each treatment for cancer must be unique.

 The GE Healthcare team explores the work on this front currently being conducted by cell therapists, who are identifying ways the cells in a person’s own immune can learn to fight off cancerous cells.